w3f/polkadot-wiki/docs/learn-account-generation.md

 ![Sending from multi-sig account](/img/accounts/send-from-multi.png)

-The next step is to sign the transaction from every required participating account; in the above case, two out of three signatories must sign.
+The next step is to sign the transaction from with enough accounts to meet the threshold; in the above case, two out of three signatories must sign.

 ![Signing from multi-sig account](/img/accounts/sign-from-multi-1.png)